EternityForest/awesome-standards/README.md

 ### 1.75mm filament

-Overwhelmingly common in 3D printing
+Overwhelmingly common in 3D printing.
+The raw filament can be cut by hand into things like hinge pins and connectors.